Saint Laurent Flagship Store Paris

 I am often silent.

-I listen as I watch them expose who they really are.
+I watch as they expose who they are.

-For I am made of stars and dirt.
+For I am made of stars and soil.

-now pulse through my bloodstream, blush at my lips, ignite the heat of my skin.
+Now they pulse through my bloodstream, blush my lips, ignite my skin.

 When starfire and soil meet, they are limitless.